Fanta67/Fanta67.github.io/about.md

 permalink: /about/
 ---

-Class of 2021 CS major at the University of Texas at Austin.
+Class of 2020 CS major at the University of Texas at Austin.

 ### More Information

 Probably going to be blogging about fun probability things that hurt my brain and computer science nerd stuff.
+I'm interested in trading, software engineering, and data science.
+Looking for a full time offer starting summer 2021.

 ### Contact me